Lessons learned from 17,000 user interviews

 Unintuitive learnings

-- Collecting feedback via an open text field in a form
+- In-app open text field

-Feedback value has a ceiling
+Feedback value ceiling

-Collecting 20-50 user interviews provided value in every interview, but when we collected 200 user interviews for the same customer, we found that most of the feedback was duplicative.
+But when we collected 200 user interviews for the same customer, we found that we were gathering duplicative feedback.

 People love to share feedback with AI

 LLMs are great at affirmation and making people feel heard.
-In the graphic here, you can see:

 - On average, 83% of users who sent one message, sent at least one other message